build-on-aws/gen-ai-workshop/README.md

 In this workshop you will complete the following 3 modules:

-1. **Build Generativie AI Applications with PartyRock:** Learn how to quickly build generative AI applications with no code.
+1. **Build Generative AI Applications with PartyRock:** Learn how to quickly build generative AI applications with no code.

 2. **Use Foundation Models in Amazon Bedrock:** Learn how to use various foundation models to generate text and images using Amazon Bedrock.